 By Rheba Estante

-Dr. Julie Schweitzer is an Associate Professor of Clinical Psychiatry at the UC Davis MIND Institute in Sacramento, California and conducts brain scan research in ADD/ADHD in children and adults using behavioral/neurological and functional neuroimaging (fMRI) in her research.
-She also studies the correlation between reinforcement in learning strategies for ADD/ADHD patients in the improvement of their cognitive function.
-Dr. Schweitzer received her PhD in Psychology from the University of Massachusetts, Amherst in 1990.
-For more details or Dr. Schweitzer’s published articles, you are invited to consult this report.
+Dr. Julie Schweitzer is an Associate Professor of Clinical Psychiatry at the UC Davis MIND Institute in Sacramento, California.
+She conducts brain-imaging research on ADHD in children and adults using behavioral- neuropsychological and functional neuroimaging (fMRI) methods.
+She also studies the correlation between reinforcement in learning strategies in clinical populations.
+We sat down with Dr. Schweitzer to learn more about her research.

 What are the core neurobiological components you’re examining in your brain scan research on ADHD?